rra/ansicolor/README.md

 ## Requirements

-Term::ANSIColor is written in pure Perl and has no module dependencies that aren't found in Perl core.
-It should work with any version of Perl after 5.8.
+This module requires Perl 5.12 or later.
+It has no other dependencies.

 In order to see color, you will need to use a terminal window that supports the ANSI escape sequences for color.
 Any recent version of